Jubiar01/biar-fca/tests/README.md

 # Tests

-This directory contains the test suite for ws3-fca.
+This directory contains the test suite for biar-fca.

 ## Structure